 Residents of Michigan haven’t had the smoothest ride when it comes to marijuana.
-Prior to the passing of Proposal 1 in November 2018 (which legalized the recreational use of cannabis in the state), some pretty strict laws were in place as compared to most other places in America.
-Furthermore, Michigan has had a complicated history of cannabis legislation.
+Before the passing of Proposal 1 in November 2018 (which legalized the recreational use of cannabis in the state), some strict laws were in place compared to most other places in America.
+Furthermore, Michigan has a complicated history of cannabis legislation.
 Unfortunately, this has left many residents unsure of what is – and isn’t – legal.

-That said, the state has come a long way regarding the legalities around the herb for medicinal purposes.
+That said, the state has come a long way regarding the legalities around the MMJ.
 This is no doubt great news for thousands of suffering individuals.

 If you are a resident of Michigan looking for the most up-to-date information around CBD and how to obtain it, then you have come to the right place!
 In this article, we discuss what CBD (cannabidiol) is, how it works, and where to get it if you’re a resident of the Great Lake State.

-It is understood that there are well over a hundred different compounds in the marijuana plant.
-It is also understood that CBD is the non-psychoactive relative of THC, and is one of the most useful cannabinoids in terms of pain relief and other forms of medicinal therapy.
+There are well over a hundred different cannabinoids in the marijuana plant.
+It is understood that CBD is the non-intoxicating relative of THC.
+CBD is also one of the most useful cannabinoids in terms of pain relief and other forms of medicinal therapy.

 Unlike other studied cannabinoids, CBD will not produce a “high” in the user.
 This makes it appealing to most patients.
 This is also why CBD has become sought after as a treatment for so many enervating conditions.
-CBD has proven to contribute many benefits to the human body, such as:
+CBD potentially has many positive attributes, including the following properties:

 - Muscle relaxant